 They are usually the last ones to enter an uptrend and the last one to get out of a downtrend.
 The sheep like to be on the side of the majority (herd) and follow a guru.
 They are not interested to develop their own investing/trading method.

-Dogs are those stocks which have been beaten down by the market due to their poor performance.
-Many financial analysts look into the dog stocks closely as they expect these stocks to recover in upcoming days.
+Dogs are those stocks that have been beaten down by the market due to their poor performance.
+Many financial analysts look into the dog stocks closely as they expect these stocks to recover in the upcoming days.

-This kind of investors or traders are not interested in bull or bear market.
-They just look out for the opportunities.
+This kind of investors or traders are not really interested in a bull or bear market.
+They just lookout for opportunities.
+They are neither bullish nor bearish.

-Stags are generally the traders who buy the share of a company during its initial public offering (IPO) and sell them when the stock is listed and trading commences.
-They do stagging with a hope to get listing gains and hence these individuals are called stags.
+For example, Stags can be the traders who buy the share of a company during its initial public offering (IPO) and sell them when the stock is listed and trading commences.
+They do stagging with the hope to get listing gains and hence these individuals are called stags.

 12. Lame ducks

-A lame duck is a type of trade or investor who trades and ends up with a huge loss.
+A lame-duck is a type of trader or investor who trades and ends up with a huge loss.
 Lame ducks have either defaulted on their debts or gone bankrupt due to the inability to cover trading losses.
 The phrase can be traced to the early years of commodity trading and the development of the London Stock Exchange during the mid-1700s.

 These are the big investors who can move the stock price when they buy or sell in the market.
 You can make a lot of money if you trade alongside the right whale.

 Shares are those traders who are just concerned about making money.
-They get into the trades, makes money and exits the share market.
+They get into the trades, make money, and exits the share market.
 The sharks have very little interest in big complicated methods of making money from the market.

-Interesting, this phase has been employed from the explanation that if you throw a dead cat against a wall at a high rate of speed, it will bounce – but it is still dead.
+Interestingly, this phrase has been employed from the explanation that if you throw a dead cat against a wall at a high rate of speed, it will bounce – but it is still dead.